Semiclassical and quantum shell-structure calculations of the moment of inertia: Discussion of shell effects

-In the POT calculations presented in Fig.~\ref{fig1} for the spheroidal cavity, the Fermi energy $\epsilon^{}_F(N)$ changes of course with the particle number $N$ through Eq.~(\ref{partnum}).
-The MI shell corrections in the WS potential, as presented in Fig.\ \ref{fig2} $(b,d)$, on the other hand, are divided by the TF MI per particle, Eq.~(\ref{RigBody}), that scales with the particle number $N$, $\Theta^{(1)}_{\rm TF}=\Theta_{\rm TF}(N)/N=m(a^2+b^2)/5$.
+The MI shell corrections in the WS potential, as presented in Fig.\ \ref{fig2} $(b,d)$, are divided by the TF MI per particle, Eq.~(\ref{RigBody}), that scales with the particle number $N$, $\Theta^{(1)}_{\rm TF}=\Theta_{\rm TF}(N)/N=m(a^2+b^2)/5$.
 Here one should take into account that, because of using a constant radius $R_0$, this TF MI $\Theta_{\rm TF}$ is proportional to the particle number $N$.
-Nevertheless, when displaying the ratio $\delta \Theta / \Theta^{(1)}_{\rm TF}$ as function of $N^{1/3}$, as we do in Fig.\ \ref{fig2}, one obtains a result that has essentially a constant amplitude.
-Note that the amplitude of $\delta E_{\rm scl}/\varepsilon_F$ as function of $N ^{1/3}$ is also practically constant with an almost constant spacing between major shells (see Fig.~\ref{fig2}$(a,c)$).
+Therefore, when displaying the ratio $\delta \Theta / \Theta^{(1)}_{\rm TF}$ as function of $N^{1/3}$, as we do in Fig.\ \ref{fig2}, one obtains a result that has essentially a constant amplitude.
+Note that the amplitude of $\delta E_{\rm scl}/\varepsilon_F$ as function of $N ^{1/3}$ is also practically constant with an only slowly decreasing spacing between major shells (see Fig.~\ref{fig2}$(a,c)$).
 One has to note that the family of periodic orbits that gives the main contribution to the semiclassical shell-correction amplitude for the case of the spheroidal cavity is enhanced as compared to the case of the WS potential.
-Due to the integrability of the spheroidal cavity, the symmetry parameter $\mathcal{K}$ (see footnote 1 above) is larger there, for the orbits with highest degeneracy ($\mathcal{K} = 2$), as compared to those in the axially-symmetric WS potential, where the orbits with highest degeneracy only have $\mathcal{K} = 1$ for the same deformation.
-Therefore, the shell-correction amplitudes, Eq.~(\ref{dmidE}), of both the energy and the MI are expected to be enhanced by a factor N$^{1/6}$ for the spheroidal square-well as compared to those for the WS potential, (see Refs.~\cite{MY11,MK16}). \\[ -2.0ex]
+Due to the integrability of the spheroidal cavity, the symmetry parameter\footnote{The symmetry (or degeneracy) parameter $\mathcal{K}$ of a family of POs is the number of single-valued integrals of a particle motion of fixed energy, which determines in a unique way the action integral of the whole family along the PO \cite{SM76,SM77,MY11,MA02}.} $\mathcal{K}$ is larger there, for the orbits with highest degeneracy ($\mathcal{K} = 2$), as compared to those in the axially-symmetric WS potential, where the orbits with highest degeneracy only have $\mathcal{K} = 1$ for the same deformation.
+Therefore, the shell-correction amplitudes, Eq.~(\ref{dmidE}), of both the energy and the MI are expected to be enhanced by a factor N$^{1/6}$ for the spheroidal square-well as compared to those for the WS potential (see also Ref.~\refcite{MY11}). \\[ -2.0ex]